-Costs of Retiring
+Costs of Retirement

 To understand how much it costs to retire, you first need to understand the fundamentals of retiring.
 Retiring basically means that you need to save up enough money throughout your life to support yourself when you retire.